cwieken/configr/docs/examples.md

 # Access nested configuration
 db_conn_string = server_config.database.get_connection_string()

-# If server_config.logging is None, it will create an instance of LoggingConfig
+# If server_config.logging is None, it will try to create an instance of LoggingConfig
-# with default values, so log level is set to INFO in that case.
+# with default values if possible, so log level is set to INFO in that case.
 log_level = server_config.logging.level

 print(f"Server: {server_config.name} running on {server_config.host}:{server_config.port}")